What is CEG?

 Chief Executive Officer, HOPE Technik Pte Ltd

 The NUS Computer Engineering programme equips engineers with the skills of software engineering combined with systems thinking.
 The graduates are as such well equipped to contribute not only towards developing products but to also contribute towards the design and architecture of the entire solution or systems.
-They are able to see the bigger picture in terms or how a hardware/software module fits and add value into the entire system.
-This is a critical and useful skill when an engineer is deep in the trenches programming and working on a module.
+They are able to see the bigger picture in terms or how a hardware/software course fits and add value into the entire system.
+This is a critical and useful skill when an engineer is deep in the trenches programming and working on a course.
 We have had the fortune to work with some world class engineers who are graduates of this programme.

 From our Alumni

 “… CG3002 Embedded Systems Design Project and CG3207 Computer Architecture were extremely interesting and challenging.
 The fact that we could directly impact the societal needs with our inventions and creations was an eye-opener for all of us.
 This inspired us to invent, create and enhance the lives of common citizens through start-up initiatives and new ideas.
-The teaching methods were also very hands-on for these modules with a greater emphasis on lab work and projects as opposed to examination based teaching…”
+The teaching methods were also very hands-on for these courses with a greater emphasis on lab work and projects as opposed to examination based teaching…”